Wertzui123/RenameItems/README.md

  <br>description: "Let you use /rename"

 # Commands
-The command can be conigured via the config.yml
+The command can be configured via the config.yml

 # Support
 Contact me on <a href="https://discord.gg/6a3AJzW">discord</a> or open an <a href="https://github.com/Wertzui123/RenameItems/issues/">issue</a>.